 I receive many calls from landlords who have questions and concerns involving issues involving their tenant roommates.
-While the problems are often factualy different the proper way to analyze the situation and arrive at a resolution to the problem, often depends on the same thing — something called “joint and several liability.”
+While the problems are often factually different the proper way to analyze the situation and arrive at a resolution to the problem, often depends on the same thing -- something called "joint and several liability."

 Confused yet?
 Let me try and explain joint and several liability more clearly than Mr. Black did.